-This section describes how Rubicon's business practices reflect corporate governance best practice, and is structured on the basis of the nine corporate governance principles issued by the New Zealand Securities Commission.
+This section describes how Rubicon's business practices reflect corporate governance best practice, and is structured on the basis of the nine corporate governance principles issued by the New Zealand Securities Commission (which was replaced as regulator by the Financial Markets Authority).

-This Annual Report was approved by the Board on 17 September 2012.
+This Annual Report was approved by the Board on 11 September 2013.